 To rent out your bedroom(s), your HDB needs to be 3-rooms or larger.
 The maximum number of bedrooms you can rent out for a 3-room flat is 1, and for 4-rooms and bigger units is 2.

-See the table below for a useful summary of the number of rentable bedrooms and occupants (counting both tenants AND landlords) allowed for different flat sizes:
+See the table below for a useful summary of no. of rentable bedrooms and occupants allowed for different flat sizes.

 Once you are sure, get a printed confirmation of your eligibility to rent out your flat or bedroom from the MyHDB page.